Everything you need to know about artificial slate roof tiles

 1. Less authentic appearance

-The quality of the roofer will have an impact on the longevity of the roof too, so make sure your roofer is recommended and ensure that they are listed on the National Federation of Roofing Contractors (NFRC) website.
+The quality of the roofer will have an impact on the life expectancy of the roof too, so make sure your roofer is recommended and ensure that they are listed on the National Federation of Roofing Contractors (NFRC) website.